-You’ve nearly made it!
-Spring break is just within reach!
-Spring break can be a great time for teachers to get away.
-It’s also a time when teachers should take a break from the stress of the classroom.
+You’ve nearly made it… Spring break is just within reach!
+This time off can be a great opportunity for teachers to get away.
+It’s also a time when teachers should take a step back from the stress of the classroom.
 Here are some great ways you can de-stress over your break.
 Try them on your vacation or stay-cation.
 Best of all, they cost little to nothing!

-Go For Walks – Walks, particularly on scenic paths, can help clear your head, and will also boost endorphins which help to improve your mood.
+- Go For Walks – Walks, particularly on scenic paths, can help clear your head.
+Walking will also boost endorphins, which can help to improve your mood.

-Listen To Music – Classical music tends to have more soothing effect, however, any music you love will fill you with the good feels.
+- Listen To Music – Classical music tends to have more soothing effect, however, any music you love will fill you with the good feels.
 Check out some of the Spotify playlists we’ve put together!

-Take A Long Bath – Bathing relaxes muscles, relieves anxiety, and offers some “me” time.
+- Take A Long Bath – Bathing relaxes muscles, relieves anxiety, and provides some “me” time.
 Turn on some music or add some candles to make it extra tranquil.

-Find A Hobby – Have you always wanted to try a hobby or craft but never had the time?
+- Find A Hobby – Have you always wanted to try a hobby or craft but never had the time?
 Take it for a test run over your break and let your creativity flow!
 Hobbies are a great way to soothe anxiety, especially if the actions are repetitive.

 - No Grading, No Planning, No School – Try to avoid working on anything school-related over your break.
 This is your time to disconnect from “teacher mode” and rejuvenate for that last leg of the school year.

 - Pet a Furry Animal – Petting or snuggling a fuzzy friend is stress-reliever.
 According to animalsmart.org “playing with or petting an animal can increase levels of the stress-reducing hormone oxytocin and decrease production of the stress hormone cortisol.”
 So, snuggle up and reduce that stress.

 What’s are your favorite things to do during Spring break – whether to relax or have lots of fun?
 Share your ideas in the comments below!